 - MDEA won't cavitate the charge pump like ammonia can.

-MDEA or similar amine compounds have now successfully been used on the start up of ten (10) hydrocracking units without any catalyst performance or safety issues.
-UOP has evaluated MDEA in pilot studies and found that it is no difference in performance as compared to ammonia passivation.
-MDEA eliminates the handling of toxic ammonia and allows for the quick and safe start-up of a hydrocracker after a catalyst change.
+MDEA has now successfully been used on the start up of ten (10) hydrocracking units without any catalyst performance or safety issues.
+UOP has evaluated MDEA in pilot studies and found that there is no difference in performance when compared to ammonia passivation.
+MDEA eliminates the handling of toxic ammonia and allows for a quick and safe start-up of your hydrocracker after a catalyst change.

-MDEA injection is the latest innovation Reactor Resources has introduced, complementing its other sulfiding technologies, which includes the SmartSkid Injection System, Online H2S Analyzer System, Hydrogen Purity Analyzer. and Total Sulfur Analyzer System.
+MDEA injection is the latest innovation Reactor Resources has introduced to the refining industry, complementing our other sulfiding technologies, which includes the SmartSkid Injection System, Online H2S Analyzer System, Hydrogen Purity Analyzer. and Total Sulfur Analyzer System.

-Contact Us to discuss how our system can minimize your sulfiding costs and startup time while improving operator safety.
+Contact Us to discuss how our systems can minimize your sulfiding costs and startup time while improving operator safety.